jakobilab/circtools/README.rst

 ``circtools`` was developed and tested on Debian Bookworm, but should also run with any other distribution.

-The installation can be performed directly from Pypi:
+The installation can be performed directly from PyPi:

 .. code-block:: console